Transfer Pricing in Venezuela

 • Transactional Net Margin Method.

-The taxpayer should choose the Uncontrolled Comparable Price Method as the first option according to Article 140 of the Law.
+The taxpayer should choose the Comparable Uncontrolled Price Method as the first option under Article 140 of the Law.

 Comparability Analysis in Venezuela

-In order to analyze whether two transactions are comparable, Article 121 of the Law states that the following elements must be taken into consideration:
+In order to analyze whether two transactions are comparable, Article 121 of the Law states that the following elements must be considered:

-• The functions, assets and risks of each party involved in the operations.
+• The functions, assets, and risks of each party involved in the transactions.

 • The contractual terms.